-- (i) For the Forest Road Integrated Residential Development Area, the minimum lot size shall be 250m2. - (ii) For the Forest Road Integrated Residential Development Area, the roading connection through to Forest Road shall be provided in general accordance Structure Plan 07. - (c) Under section 77D of the RMA, an activity requiring resource consent under Rule 15.3(I) in the area identified as 'Forest Road Integrated Residential Development Area' shall not be publicly or limited notified.
+(i) For the Forest Road Integrated Residential Development Area, the minimum lot size shall be 250m2.

+(ii) For the Forest Road Integrated Residential Development Area, the roading connection through to Forest Road shall be provided in general accordance Structure Plan 07.

+(c) Under section 77D of the RMA, an activity requiring resource consent under Rule 15.3(l) in the area identified as 'Forest Road Integrated Residential Development Area' shall not be publicly or limited notified.

-Option 1: Rezone Residential Option 2: Proposed Plan Change Costs (Environmental, Economic, Social, Cultural) Less flexibility to accommodate alternative forms of residential development resulting in a reduction in the likelihood of the area being used to accommodate more intensive housing types.
-The increased potential for higher density development to occur in the area may create the need for additional land disturbance and impose increased pressure on the wastewater network and stormwater management.
+Option 1: Rezone Residential Option 2: Proposed Plan Change Costs (Environmental, Economic, Social, Cultural) Environmental Less flexibility to accommodate alternative forms of residential development resulting in a reduction in the likelihood of the area being used to accommodate more intensive housing types.
+Environmental and Cultural The increased potential for higher density development to occur in the area may create the need for additional land disturbance and impose increased pressure on the wastewater network and stormwater management.

-Option 1: Rezone Residential Option 2: Proposed Plan Change Economic Economic and processing any future resource consent processing any future resource application to realise integrated residential integrated residential developme Cost, time and uncertainty associated with triggering and processing any future resource consent application to realise integrated residential development of the area.
+Option 1: Rezone Residential Option 2: Proposed Plan Change Economic Economic • Cost, time and uncertainty associated with triggering and processing any future resource consent application to realise integrated residential development of the area.
+More significant than for Option 2 which provides non-notification certainty. • Cost, time and uncertainty associated with triggering and processing any future resource consent application to realise integrated residential development of the area.
 This impact is less than for option 1 as there is increased certainty of the notification pathway.
-Offers reduced certainty and therefore, reduces the Social likelihood of the land in the area to be more efficiently utilised.
-A proposed non-notification clause means that the community will not have the opportunity to be notified of a more specific Social proposal for the area.
-Provides less transparency to the community on the nature and scale of development anticipated in this area.
+Offers reduced certainty and therefore, reduces the likelihood of the land in the area to be more efficiently utilised.
+Social A proposed non-notification clause means that the community will not have the opportunity to be notified of a more specific Social proposal for the area. • Provides less transparency to the community on the nature and scale of development anticipated in this area.
 No specific cultural costs have been identified.
 Benefits (Environmental, Environmental and Cultural Environmental Economic, Social, Cultural) May reduce the likelihood of additional land disturbance resulting from more intensive development of the area along with increased pressure being exerted on the wastewater network and stormwater management.
 As the subject area is situated on a less undulating part of the site it lends itself to accommodating denser form of development without significant earthworks required.
 This use of land is more efficient.
-Economic Reduces the likelihood of noticeable change in character and amenity of the area relative to other established residential areas within the Waitārere Beach settlement.
-Supports a highly efficient use of land suitable to the specific area.
+Economic Reduces the likelihood of noticeable change in character and amenity of the area relative to other established residential areas within the Waitārere Beach settlement. • Supports a highly efficient use of land suitable to the specific area.
 Offers the potential to facilitate more co-ordinated and integrated provision of infrastructure.
-Social integrated provision of infrastructure.
-Likely to encourage the development of a housing typology which is more consistent with that already
+Social Likely to encourage the development of a housing typology which is more consistent with that already